twentyOne2x/attnmarkets-docs/pages/introduction/where-attn-sits-next-to-avici-and-pye.md

 Instead of banking deposits, stake, or pure reputation, attn banks the **revenue stream itself** and turns it into collateral, while also providing ways for those revenues to earn yield when idle.

+Skim the table and exec summaries first.
+Expand a project if you want detail.

 ---

 ## At a glance